tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # 1. First things first, the upstream router

-This lab have an Ubuntu acting as an "Upstream Router" with SLAAC enabled, it have two ethernet cards, with a "WAN / ISP / uplink" attached to its `eth0`, and "behind it", its `eth1`, will sit your entire OpenStack's infrastructure (i.e. `The Cloud`, `Controllers`, `Network` and `Compute Nodes`.
+This lab have an Ubuntu acting as an "Upstream Router" with SLAAC enabled, it have two ethernet cards, with a "WAN / ISP" uplink attached to its `eth0`, and "behind it", its `eth1`, will sit your entire OpenStack's infrastructure (i.e. `The Cloud`, `Controllers`, `Network` and `Compute Nodes`.
 And also, the `Instances` and `Regular Servers` or some `KVM Hypervisors` that you might have).

-This **Firewall Ubuntu** might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from **SixxS.net** and start using it with **aiccu**).
+This **Firewall Ubuntu** might have the package **aiccu** installed, so, you'll have at least, one free IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from **SixxS.net** and start using it with **aiccu**).

 You'll need the package **radvd** installed, so, you'll be able to advertise your IPv6 block(s) within your (V)LAN, including each of your `Project's Instances Network`.
 And, for your Ubuntu IPv6 clients (including IPv6-Only `Instances`), you'll also need the package **rdnssd** to auto-configure Instance's /etc/resolv.conf file according (it will receive the *DNS Nameservers* from **radvd** on this case).